-If the calculation has incurred in some mistake, this log shows a handful warnings coming from various processes, such as the daemon, the parser of the output or the scheduler on the cluster.
+If the calculation has encountered a mistake, this log shows a handful of warnings coming from various processes, such as the daemon, the parser of the output or the scheduler on the cluster.
 In production runs, errors will mostly come from an unexpected termination of the PWscf calculation.
-The most programmatic way to handle these errors is to inspect the warnings key is to load a calculation object, say calc, and the use the following method:
+The most programmatic way to handle these errors is to inspect the warnings key by loading the calculation object, say calc, and the using the following method:

+'''

 calc.res.warnings

+'''

-This will prints a list of strings reporting errors experienced during the execution, that can be easily read in python (and thus addressed programmatically), but are also reported in the calculation log.
+This will print a list of strings reporting errors experienced during the execution, that can be easily read in python (and thus addressed programmatically), but are also reported in the calculation log.
 With any of these three methods you can understand that the problem is something like an 'invalid input key', which is exactly what we did.